Queen of the Night (song): Covers and usage in popular culture

-Polls and rankings
+Polls, rankings and retrospectives

 In its 1994 year-end list, the C.J.
 Mackintosh house remix was the 38th best performing single of the year on the Billboard Dance Club Songs chart.

 BET ranked the song 40th place in their list of the forty best Whitney Houston songs, writing that Houston "returned to her sassy mid-80s form with this rocked-out En Vogue-esque scorcher".

 Rob Sheffield of Rolling Stone wrote of the song in his 2012 write-up of his favorite Houston songs, "This isn’t one of her more famous songs, but it’s a special fan favorite – Whitney goes glam-metal.
 It’s the only time she sounded like a big Ziggy Stardust fan, but maybe once was enough."
 Classic Pop described the song as "a funk-filled floorfiller".

 In their retrospective appraisal of the soundtrack, BuzzFeed News stated that, thanks to Houston's compositional and production input in the song, "'Queen of the Night' became a high-energy, drum-centric, pop-rock showpiece, with Tina Turner–esque growling, that showed a different side of her persona," calling her lyrics in the song "her most in-your-face yet."